StuartsProjects/SX12XX-LoRa/examples/ReadMe.md

 The program also has the option of using a logic pin to control the power to the lora and SD card devices, which can save power in sleep mode.
 If the hardware is fitted to your board then these devices are assumed to be powered on by setting the VCCPOWER pin low.
 If your board does not have this feature set VCCPOWER to -1.

+#### 50\_LightSleep\_Timed\_Wakeup\_ESP32 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (ESP32 folder)

+The program flashes a LED connected to the pin defined by LED1, and puts the ESP32 to light_sleep for a period determined by TIME_TO_SLEEP (in seconds).

+The program also has the option of using a logic pin to control the power to the lora device, SD card and DS18B20 devices, which can save power in sleep mode.
+If the hardware is fitted to your board these devices are   powered on by setting the VCCPOWER pin low.
+If your board does not have this feature set VCCPOWER to -1.

+#### 51\_DeepSleep\_Switch\_Wakeup\_ESP32 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (ESP32 folder)

+The program flashes a LED connected to the pin defined by LED1, and puts the ESP32 to deep_sleep.
+Pressing BOOT switch should wake up the ESP32 from sleep.

+Only the specific RTC IO pins can be used as a source for external wakeup.
+These are pins: 0,2,4,12-15,25-27,32-39.

+Current in deep sleep for a bare bones ESP32 with regulator and no other devices was 27uA.

+#### 52\_FLRC\_Transmitter &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (SX128X\Examples\Basics folder)

+This is a test transmitter for the Fast Long Range Communication (FLRC) mode introduced in the SX128X devices.
+A packet containing ASCII text is sent according to the frequency and FLRC settings specified in the 'Settings.h' file.
+The pins to access the SX128X device need to be defined in the 'Settings.h' file also.

+The details of the packet sent and any errors are shown on the Serial Monitor, together with the transmit power used, the packet length and the CRC of the packet.
+The matching receive program, '53_FLRC_Receiver' can be used to check the packets are being sent correctly, the frequency and FLRC settings (in Settings.h) must be the same for the Transmit and Receive program.
+Sample Serial Monitor output;

+10dBm Packet> {packet contents*}  BytesSent,19  CRC,3882  TransmitTime,54mS  PacketsSent,1

+#### 53\_FLRC\_Receiver &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (SX128X_Examples\Basics folder)

+This is a test receiver for the Fast Long Range Communication (FLRC) mode introduced in the SX128X devices.
+The program listens for incoming packets using the FLRC settings in the 'Settings.h' file.
+The pins to access the SX128X device need to be defined in the 'Settings.h' file also.

+There is a printout of the valid packets received, the packet is assumed to be in ASCII printable text, if its not ASCII text characters from 0x20 to 0x7F, expect weird things to happen on the Serial Monitor.
+The LED will flash for each packet received and the buzzer will sound, if fitted.

+Sample serial monitor output;

+3s  Hello World 1234567890*,CRC,DAAB,RSSI,-73dB,Length,23,Packets,1,Errors,0,IRQreg,6

+If there is a packet error it might look like this, which is showing a CRC error,

+6s PacketError,RSSI,-103dB,Length,119,Packets,3,Errors,1,IRQreg,46,IRQ\_RX\_DONE,IRQ\_SYNCWORD\_VALID,IRQ\_CRC\_ERROR

 #### 58\_FM\_Tone &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Basics folder)

 Transmits a FM tone using the LoRa device that can be picked up on an FM UHF handheld receiver.
 The tones are not true FM but the UHF receiver does not know that.